What is a template setup?

 - Precise spacing, non-standard fonts, and column widths may change

-Items on this list would need to be hosted elsewhere if you decide to migrate the site.
-You can host content elsewhere through a different webhost and create a seamless experience for your visitors by setting up a subdomain or iframe from your HubSpot-hosted site.
+If there are elements that can't be included on your HubSpot templates, you can host that content elsewhere and create a seamless experience for your visitors by setting up a subdomain or iframe from your HubSpot-hosted site.